dondai44423/bladebro/CONTRIBUTING.md

 # Contributing to Bladebro

 Thanks for your interest in improving Bladebro.
-This is a small, focused project — keep PRs scoped.
+This is a small, focused project, keep PRs scoped.

 ## Before you submit